BahramJannesar/DiamondsMachineLearning/README.md

 **2.Classification**

-used regression on all of the columns that were related to the **price** columns and for classification use all columns that were related to the **cut** column.
+Used regression on all of the columns that were related to the **price** columns and for classification use all columns that were related to the **cut** column.

 ### Regression on this dataset:

-we used 11 algorithm :
+Algorithms :

   * Lasso Regression
   * Linear Regression